Frequently asked questions

 I originally trained with Kathryn Tyler and Nikki Cochrane, who are both nationally acclaimed social media specialists.

-This involved a six-month Advanced Diploma in Strategic Social Media Marketing.
+This training involved a six-month Advanced Diploma in Strategic Social Media Marketing.
 Graduates from this programme regularly go on to manage social media marketing for top UK brands.
-So, when you hire me, you’ll be working with a social media specialist who has trained with the best.

 I keep my skills up to date and I’m a founding member of The Social Club, a 200-strong group of female entrepreneurs and social media marketers.